Installing self-hosted runners with the web app

 Copy and save the resource class token.
 Self-hosted runners use this token to claim work for the associated resource class.

 The token cannot be retrieved again, so be sure to store it safely.

 You will need to follow the platform-specific installation instructions to continue.
+There is a Container tab for setting up container runner, as well as a Machine tab for setting up self-hosted runners in Linux, macOS, and Windows.
 Click the tab in the UI that is relevant to your environment.

 You will be presented with configuration code for your new resource class.
 If you have an existing